Practice data breach decisions before notification clocks run out

-Rehearse exposure scoping, regulatory notification timelines, and affected-party communications when sensitive data leaves the perimeter.
+Rehearse exposure scoping, regulatory notification timelines, affected-party communications, and evidence handling.

 Common gaps in data breach response exercises